 Fraternity and Sorority Organizational Sanctions

 1. Letter of Warning: A letter of warning provides a warning to a group that the conduct is in violation of published rules.
 Warnings often take the form of a letter summarizing the infraction and corrective measure and warns the group about possible future consequences should that behavior continue.
 The fact that the group is admonished should be clearly stated in the body of the letter which they receive.
-A copy of the letter is sent to the Senior Associate Director of Residence Life where it is placed in a confidential disciplinary file.
+A copy of the letter is sent to the Dean of Students where it is placed in a confidential disciplinary file.

 2. Restitution: Restitution is reimbursement for damages to, destruction of, or misappropriation of University property or of any person/group while on University premises or University related premises.
 If restitution is the determined sanction, the individual or individuals who impose the corrective measure must specify, in writing, the amount due, the time and/or manner by which restitution is to be made, and the individual, office or group to be reimbursed.

-7. Suspension of Intramural Privileges: This sanction will prohibit a fraternity or sorority from participation in University intramural sports activities or receiving points for the same for a specified period of time.
-Suspension of intramural privileges may be instituted by the Coordinator of Greek Life, Associate Director, or Director of Residence Life.
+9. Suspension of Intramural Privileges: This sanction will prohibit a fraternity or sorority from participation in University intramural sports activities or receiving points for the same for a specified period of time.
+Suspension of intramural privileges may be instituted by the Director of Fraternity and Sorority Life, Assistant Director, or Director of Campus Recreation Services.

-8. Building Suspension: Building suspension is the formal notification to a fraternity or sorority that their privilege to hold space in Mountain View hall is being revoked.
+10. Building Suspension: Building suspension is the formal notification to a fraternity or sorority that their privilege to hold space in Mountain View hall is being revoked.
 This sanction is in direct response to the chapter's failure to completely fill their assigned spaces with members holding housing contracts, or misconduct occurring on or off-campus.
 Suspension will be for a specified period of time after which a chapter could petition for reconsideration on a space available basis.
-Building suspension may be instituted by the Coordinator of Greek Life, Associate Director, or Director of Residence Life.
+Building suspension may be instituted by the Director of Fraternity and Sorority Life, Director, or Executive Director of Residence Life.

-1. The Greek Judicial Review Board will be involved in cases referred by the Coordinator of Greek Life, which do not pose a concern for individual confidentiality or the possibility of higher-level sanctions (University probation/suspension).
+1. The individual councils' judicial boards will be involved in cases referred by the Director of Fraternity and Sorority Life which do not pose a concern for individual confidentiality or the possibility of higher-level sanctions (University probation/suspension).

-2. Administrative-sanctions may be taken in addition to or in place of Greek Judicial Review Board actions.
+2. Administrative sanctions may be taken in addition to or in place of individual council judicial board actions.

-3. All "individual" (as opposed to "group") issues will be handled by the Student Disciplinary Procedures and the Residence Life Judicial Handbook.
+3. All "individual" (as opposed to "group") issues will be handled by the Student Disciplinary Procedures and the Student Code of Conduct.

-4. Issues potentially resulting in a decision of "Group/Chapter Probation" or "Group/Chapter Suspension" will be heard jointly by the Office of Student Life and the Office of Residence Life.
+4. Issues potentially resulting in a decision of "Group/Chapter Probation" or "Group/Chapter Suspension" will be heard jointly by the Office of Student Life and Fraternity and Sorority Life.
 A joint decision and letter will then be rendered to the Chapter President.
 At the meeting the student/organization shall be provided with the following: